Criminal Insanity: Mental Illness & Criminal Prosecutions

 Defendants with a mental illness are vulnerable to uninformed prosecutors and judges who fail to appreciate the seriousness of their conditions.

-A Defendant With Mental Health Issues Needs a Lawyer with Expertise in Mental Illness
+A Defendant With Mental Health Issues Needs a Lawyer with Expertise in Dealing with Mental Illness Issues

 In working in criminal defense, the attorneys at LEWIS & DICKSTEIN, P.L.L.C. have assisted scores of clients suffering from all manner of mental illnesses.
 Our laws consider the effects these ailments can have on a person, and there are legal mechanisms to protect the vulnerable, but courts do not always follow these procedures.
 It is common for those with mental illness to be prosecuted and even imprisoned despite safeguards to prevent such outcomes.
 A defense lawyer can only provide effective assistance if they understand the relationship between mental illness and criminal responsibility.